 If you want to make changes in the theme you will need to activate it and then go to the theme settings.
 Once you’re done, reactivate your original theme, the settings for your original theme will still be in place and your blog will be back to its usual look again when viewed on desktop computers etc. The mobile friendly theme will display on mobile phones with the changes you made.
 Alternatively, login into your blog on a mobile phone, as your setting options will already be those of the mobile theme.

 Need help in finding a good mobile friendly theme?
 Search in the theme section of WordPress, using the keywords ‘responsive’ or ‘mobile’ or search Google for ‘responsive’ or ‘fluid wordpress themes’.
-There are some great mobile ready themes at this link for example, 10 (free) WordPress responsive themes.
+There are some great mobile ready themes at this link for example, Update: Unlinked the text because website no longer active – 10 (free) WordPress responsive themes.
 When viewing the previews, reduce the size of your browser window so you can get an idea of how the theme displays and depending on the theme, how the layout changes.
 For example some themes will remove the sidebar when they appear on small screens, other themes will put the sidebar content in the footer.

 So if you don’t want to change your old theme which may not appear so well on mobile phones, but still want to cater for those who read your blog on mobile phones, this is one way to do it.